ninon69004/symfony-eval/README.md

     symfony console doctrine:fixtures:load

     then
-        register a new user
-        or login with email : admin@test.com and password: admin1
+        login with email : admin@test.com and password: admin1
+        or register a new user

+    I added a profile page /profile/{id}, you can find the link in the navbar by clicking on the user's name.